 8 Room 100, Chelsea Hotel

-Vicious was found dazed in the hotel corridor and was arrested after confessing to her murder.
-Later, he changed his story and said he was asleep at the time.
-Vicious was released on bail and subsequently died of a heroin overdose in February 1979.
+Vicious was discovered dazed in the hallway and was arrested after initially confessing to the murder.
+He later altered his story, claiming he had been asleep.
+Released on bail, he died of a heroin overdose in February 1979.

 7 Room 5, Lake Quinnault Inn